Bhargavi182003/Amazon_sales_analysis/README.md

 │── data/
 │   └── amazon_sales.csv

-💡 Key Insights (Example)
+💡 Key Insights (Sample)

-Certain product categories contribute a disproportionately high share of revenue Sales peak during specific months, indicating seasonality A small number of regions drive the majority of total sales (Insights may vary based on dataset.)
+A small number of product categories contribute a disproportionately high share of total revenue Sales peak during specific months, indicating clear seasonal patterns A limited set of regions drive the majority of overall sales (Insights may vary based on the dataset used.)

 🚀 Business Impact

 This dashboard enables:
-Faster performance tracking
+Faster and clearer performance tracking
-Better inventory and category planning
+Improved inventory and category planning
-Improved regional strategy decisions
+Better regional sales strategy decisions
-Clear visibility into sales trends
+Enhanced visibility into sales trends and patterns

 👩‍💻 Author
 Bhargavi
 Aspiring Data Analyst | Business Analyst

-🔥 WHY THIS VERSION IS STRONG

-Reads like a business document, not a college project Clearly separates business goals, KPIs, insights, and impact Recruiters can evaluate you without opening Power BI Works for Data Analyst + Business Analyst roles